madetech/data-101/guides/sphinx_setup.md

 In the console output, you should see a link generated that you can paste into your browser.
 This should open up the index page.

+Congrats - you've completed the basic tutorial sphinx provides at this point.

-The first thing you might notice is that after this basic setup there is a lot of noise in version control.
-Let us deal with that first:
+The first thing you might notice though is that after this basic setup there is a *lot of noise in version control*.
+So in the next section let us level up our deployment, and firstly deal with that:

-### Cleaning up version control
+## Cleaning up version control

+Simply add `docs/build` somewhere in your `.gitignore`.
+What you are doing here is telling git to ignore all of the HTML, CSS and those sort of rendered files that are created whenever you run `sphinx-build` or an equivalent.
+These will regenerate whenever you make changes, and you COULD commit them to version control if you want to, but you don't NEED to.
+What controls these files is your configuration and files within `docs/source`, and that is more valuable.

+## Adding Markdown support to your Sphinx Configuration

 But ReStructuredText is not how a lot of projects store content like READMEs.
 They normally use markdown, and exist outside of this new space that we have created.

 In the section we will look to address both of these issues.

-## Adding Markdown support to your Sphinx Configuration

 Sources for this section:
 - https://www.sphinx-doc.org/en/master/usage/markdown.html#configuration
 - https://www.sphinx-doc.org/en/master/tutorial/first-steps.html
 - https://myst-parser.readthedocs.io/en/latest/syntax/optional.html

-The first thing you will need to do is configure Sphinx to understand Markdown.
+The next thing you will need to do is configure Sphinx to understand Markdown.
 This will involve another dependency and a change to the conf.py file we generated earlier.
 Run this command (and update any environment dependencies you might have) `pip install --upgrade myst-parser`